auriq/essentia_docs/source/install/aws/index.rst

    * Network: Select VPC and choose one of your available VPCs.
    * Subnet: Select a subnet to launch in.

-   | There is no strict requirement on what VPC to launch Essentia in, with one exception:
-   Users wanting to use the **REDSHIFT** integrator should launch Essentia into the **same VPC** as their Redshift cluster.
+     There is no strict requirement on what VPC to launch Essentia in, with one exception: users wanting to use the **Redshift** integrator should launch Essentia into the **same VPC** as their Redshift cluster.

    * Auto-assign Public IP: **ENABLE**
    * IAM Role: **None** is OK, though it would be ideal to attach an IAM role that authorizes the